 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 By Barbörukapella chapel in the wintertime

-Many men were killed here at Suðurnes to revenge for this atrocity, the beheading of the Catholic bishop and his 2 sons, including Kristján skrifari who was responsible for the beheadings.
+Many men were killed here at Suðurnes in revenge for this atrocity, the beheading of the Catholic bishop and his two sons, including Kristján skrifari, who was responsible for the beheadings.

 The men who had been killed at Kirkjuból were buried by the farm.
-The story goes that the body of Kristján skrifari was moved to Bessastaðir and that they might have kept it overnight in the Barbörukapella chapel.
+The story goes that the body of Kristján skrifari was moved to Bessastaðir and that it might have been kept overnight in the Barbörukapella chapel.

+Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland